Engelberg/ubergraph/README.md

 (add-edges* g1 (map (partial edge-with-attrs g2) (edges g2)))
 ```

-Note that the output of `node-with-attrs` and `edge-with-attrs` is annotated with ^:node or ^:edge metadata so that it can be safely and unambiguously recognized as a node or edge description if passed to the `build-graph` function.
+Note that the output of `node-with-attrs` and `edge-with-attrs` is annotated with metadata so it can be safely and unambiguously recognized as a node or edge description if passed to the `build-graph` function.

 #### Edges